Japan Air Lines Flight 123: Take-off and decompression

-The aircraft landed at Haneda from Chitose Airport at 4:50p.m. as JL514.
-After more than an hour on the ground, Flight 123 pushed back from gate 18 at 6:04 p.m. and took off from Runway 15L at Haneda Airport in Ōta, Tokyo, Japan, at 6:12 p.m., 12 minutes behind schedule.
-At about 6:24 p.m. (or 12 minutes after takeoff), at near cruising altitude over Sagami Bay 3.5 mi east of Higashiizu, Shizuoka, the aircraft underwent rapid decompression bringing down the ceiling around the rear lavatories, damaging the unpressurized fuselage aft of the plane, unseating the vertical stabilizer, and severing all four hydraulic lines.
-A photograph taken from the ground confirmed that the vertical stabilizer was missing.
+The aircraft landed as JL366 at Haneda Airport in Ōta, Tokyo, Japan, from Fukuoka Airport at 5:12 p.m.
+After almost an hour on the ground, Flight 123 pushed back from gate 18 at 6:04 p.m. and took off from Runway 15L at 6:12 p.m., 12 minutes behind schedule.
+Twelve minutes after takeoff, at 6:24 p.m., at near cruising altitude over Sagami Bay 3.5 mi east of Higashiizu, Shizuoka, the aircraft underwent explosive decompression,  bringing down the ceiling around the rear lavatories, damaging the unpressurised fuselage aft of the plane, unseating the vertical stabilizer, and severing all four hydraulic lines.
+A photograph taken from the ground shows the vertical stabilizer missing.

 The pilots set their transponder to broadcast a distress signal.
-Afterward, Captain Takahama contacted Tokyo Area Control Center to declare an emergency, and to request to return to Haneda Airport, descending and following emergency landing vectors to Oshima.
-Tokyo Control approved a right-hand turn to a heading of 090° east back towards Oshima, and the aircraft entered an initial right-hand bank of 40°,several degrees greater than observed previously.
-Captain Takahama, alarmed, ordered First Officer Sasaki to bank the aircraft back ("Don't bank so much.").
-When the aircraft did not respond to the control wheel being turned left, he expressed confusion, after which the flight engineer reported that the hydraulic pressure was dropping.
-The captain repeated the order to reduce the bank, as the autopilot had disengaged.
-He then ordered the first officer to bank it back, then ordered him to pull up.
-All of these maneuvers produced no response.
-At this point, the pilots realized that the aircraft had become virtually uncontrollable, and Captain Takahama ordered the copilot to descend.
+Captain Takahama contacted Tokyo Area Control Center to declare an emergency and request a return to Haneda Airport, descending and following emergency landing vectors to Oshima.
+Tokyo Control approved a right-hand turn to a heading of 090° back toward Oshima, and the aircraft entered an initial right-hand bank of 040°, several degrees greater than observed previously.
+Captain Takahama ordered First Officer Sasaki to reduce the bank angle,  and expressed confusion when the aircraft did not respond to the control wheel being turned left.
+The flight engineer reported that hydraulic pressure was dropping.
+The captain repeated the order to reduce the bank angle, as the autopilot had disengaged.
+He ordered the first officer to bank it back, then ordered him to pull up.
+None of these attempted maneuvers produced a response.
+The pilots realised the aircraft had become virtually uncontrollable, and Captain Takahama ordered the copilot to descend.